kopperud/slouch/README.md

-# slouch
-Slouch in development

-## How to install this package
+---
+output: html_document
+---
+# How to: Install & load devtools

 Careful, it is in development.

-# Install & load devtools
 ```
 install.packages("devtools")
 library(devtools)